kaiqkt/documentations-md/deploy-setup.md

 # Deployment Setup

-This document describes how to build and run the Docsify documentation using Docker.
+This document describes how to build and run the Docsify documentation locally using Docker.

 ## Prerequisites